Komal10t/Komal/README.md

 ![Screenshot 2025-01-30 212658](https://github.com/user-attachments/assets/a2e8056f-28c4-42bf-aa7b-67d9f548a096)

-So,these projects I have done!
+So,these projects I have done There are 2 project files of tableau and 2 project description in this repository.